anubis09/Computational-Intelligence/Quixo/README.md

 ## Overview
 In this final Lab we had to develop an agent able to play the Quixo game (you can find a description in ```Quixo.pdf```) and aim to achieve good results against a random player.
-We created an agent based on Reinforcement Learning teqniques, which is able to play through a policy learned with Value Iteration.
+We created an agent based on Reinforcement Learning teqniques, which is able to play through a policy learned with Q-Learning.

 ## Files description